pusher-community/real-time-laravel/activity-streams/activities.md

 There are three potential types of activity in our `ActivityController`:

-1. A user visits the Activities page
+1. A user visits the Activities page: `user-visit`
-2. A new status update has been posted
+2. A new status update has been posted: `new-status-update`
-3. A status update has been "liked"
+3. A status update has been "liked": `status-update-liked`

-<i class="fa fa-rocket fa-2"></i> For each event (`user-visit`, `new-status-update` and `status-update-liked`) trigger an event on a `activities` channel.
+<i class="fa fa-rocket fa-2"></i> For each event trigger an event on a `activities` channel.
 Each event should contain some `text` to display about the event, a `username` and an `avatar` to identify who triggered the event, and a unique `id`.
 Since we're not going to be using a database let's just use `str_random()` to generate a unique ID.

 ```php
 $activity = [